hellosteadman/bambu-api/README.md

 This package allows you to easily expose Django models to RESTful endpoints which can send data in XML or JSON format.

+## About Bambu Tools 2.0

+This is part of a toolset called Bambu Tools.
+It's being moved from a namespace of `bambu` to its own 'root-level' package, along with all the other tools in the set.
+If you're upgrading from a version prior to 2.0, please make sure to update your code to use `bambu_api` rather than `bambu.api`.

 ## Installation

 Install the package via Pip: